Inatigerdream/CTEW/README.md

-FillFingerprints - CLI for pulling fingerprint sets from the database fingerprint_combination_generator - CLI for looking at pairwise combinations of fingerprint bits ImportDataTabletoMySQL - CLI for importing raw assay hitcall data into the database MySQL_Check_4_Updates -
+FillFingerprints - CLI for pulling fingerprint sets from the database fingerprint_combination_generator - CLI for looking at pairwise combinations of fingerprint bits ImportDataTabletoMySQL - CLI for importing raw assay hitcall data into the database MySQL_Check_4_Updates - CLI for checking for any updates to the database MySQL_queries - various SQL queries
-MySQL_queries -
-PullEnrichment -
-R_chemotype_script -
-RemoveDuplicates -
-Show_Datasets -
-Special_Toxprint -
-SQL_toxprint -
-SubCategoryAssayDataTables -
+PullEnrichment - CLI to pull CTEW files out of the database R_chemotype_script - deprecated R code RemoveDuplicates - CLI that removes duplicate IDs from a datatable Show_Datasets - CLI for searching all of the datasets with chemotypeenrichment data Special_Toxprint - CLI for generating special toxprints combinations etc SQL_toxprint - CLI for generating Toxprint fingerprints and storing them in a database SubCategoryAssayDataTables - creates datatables for assay categories first verifies that changes have been made, then creates a new datable
-ThiDivider -
+ThiDivider - deprecated
-ToxcastFP -
-zMisc_Code -
-.gitignore -
-credentials.yml - login credentials for database connections credentials.yml.orig - idk?
-requirements.txt - python install requirements
+ToxcastFP - CLI for creating fingerprints for compounds across assay hit data zMisc_Code - Lot's of random stuff in here credentials.yml - login credentials for database connections credentials.yml.orig - see above requirements.txt - python install requirements

 ### Installation